How to Apply for Unemployment Insurance Benefits

 115. The form has instructions on faxing or mailing the completed form.

-It is available in the English language, Spanish, Russian, and Vietnamese.
+It is available in the English language, Spanish, Russian, Vietnamese, Simplified Chinese, Traditional Chinese, Farsi, Korean, Lao, Somali, Amharic, and Arabic.

 After you file an initial claim, we will let you know we have received your application.